monsoonmaelstrom/book2/book2.md

 ----

-I’ve been leaning over the rail watching the land fade to nothing.
+I’ve been leaning over the rail watching the land fade to nothing for a while.
 All I can see in any direction right now is water.

 I turn my back to the rail and watch the crew.
 They’re busy and it looks more interesting than anything else happening here.
 I make my way over to the pilot.